 Side Effects of Walnuts

 Walnuts are very healthy and tasty; however, no matter how much you love them, do not overdose on walnuts.
-It can cause some serious side effects, some that can be a problem in the long run.
+It can cause some serious side effects, some of which can be a problem in the long run.
 Here are some of the side effects:

-1. Being high in calories and having carbs and fat as well, it can result in increasing the body weight if you overdose with walnuts on a prolonged basis.
+- Being high in calories and having carbs and fat as well, can result in increased body weight if you overdose on walnuts on a prolonged basis.

-3. Excessive consumption can cause the stomach to heat a lot and trigger the problem of diarrhea.
+- Excessive consumption can cause the stomach to heat a lot and trigger problem of diarrhea.

-5. People who have asthma are sensitive to walnuts and should avoid it.
+- People who have asthma are sensitive to walnuts and should avoid them.